pridhvi/rsa-aes-cbc-hybrid/README.md

 ## Requirements

-1. Receiver public and private keys (RSA keys)
+1. Receiver public and private keys (RSA keys in pem format)
-2. Sender public and private keys (RSA keys) - (This is for signing which will be implemented)
+2. Sender public and private keys (RSA keys in pem format) - (This is for signing which will be implemented)
-3. A input file which is to be encrypted
+3. Input file which is to be encrypted

 ## Encrypt command